Kyle715-hk/Budget_Tracker-/README.md

 # Budget Tracker - Streamlit Dashboard & GUI Version

-Welcome to the **Budget Tracker**, a robust financial management tool designed to showcase my skills as a candidate for the Rev-celerator Graduate Programme 2026: Data Scientist and Analyst at Revolut.
+Welcome to the **Budget Tracker**, a robust financial management tool crafted to highlight my expertise and skills as a candidate for a data science position.
 This Streamlit-based GUI version leverages Python, machine learning, and real-time data to provide an interactive experience for tracking finances, analyzing spending, and suggesting investments.

 ## Project Overview
 Built with **Streamlit**, **Pandas**, **NumPy**, **Scikit-learn**, **Statsmodels**, and the **Alpha Vantage API**, this application offers: